597

 • Zaki Habib Gómez

-History and Theory of International Relations; European Union in the World.
-PhD candidate in Political Science of Administration and International Relations at the Complutense University of Madrid.
+PhD Candidate in Political Science, Administration and International Relations from the Complutense University of Madrid.
 Author of articles and monographs in the fields of political geography and human rights.
+He is the coordinator of the International Business Degree.

 • Hutan Hejazi

-Rice University, PhD in cultural anthropology (2011).
+PhD in social and cultural anthropology from Rice University.
 His research focuses on Islam in Europe and the Middle East.
-He is interested in hermeneutics and rhetoric in religious and political movements, conversion, millennialism, economic anthropology, ethics as self-formation, theory in the social sciences and social theory.
+He is interested in hermeneutics and rhetoric in religious and political movements, conversions, millenarianism, economic anthropology, ethics as self-formation, theory in the social sciences and social theory.

 • Ivan Hilliard

-He has participated in several European research projects in the field of tourism, and is the founder and CEO of the food and catering company Gourmad Food 2020 SL.
+His main areas of research include corporate social responsibility, social entrepreneurship, education and tourism.
+He has published more than 20 publications and book chapters, and is the author of the book Coherency Management, which focuses on the need for a holistic approach to CSR management.
+He has participated in several European research projects in the field of tourism, and is coordinator of the Spanish team in these projects.
+He is founder and CEO of the food and catering company Gourmad Food 2020 SL.

 • Concepción Jara Maroto